katierose1029/gsoc_blog/_posts/2017-08-29-Final-Submission-of-Work.markdown

 categories: jekyll update
 ---

-**This following link will lead to my fork of `matplotlib`.
-In this fork, I worked mainly from one branch off of the `origin/master` called `artist-traitlets-dev`.
-After accomplishing one goal, I created a second branch called `line2D-traitlets-dev`.**
+**The following link will lead to my fork of `matplotlib` branch `artist-traitlets-dev`.
+This was the main branch used towards contributions to matplotlib**

 [https://github.com/katierose1029/matplotlib/tree/artist-traitlets-dev][https://github.com/katierose1029/matplotlib/tree/artist-traitlets-dev]